 The most convenient place to buy a Lesotho sim card is at the border.
 When crossing the border from South Africa there will be signs and little kiosks everywhere pointing you in the right direction.

-Buying a sim card in Maseru is easiest in the Maseru Mall or the Pioneer Mall Maseru, where you will find official retail stores of Vodacom and Econet as well as some other phone shops that sell local sim cards.
+Buying a sim card in Maseru is easiest in the Maseru Mall or the Pioneer Mall Maseru, where you will find official retail stores of Vodacom and Econet as well as some other phone shops that sell local sim cards for tourists.

 Prices prepaid sim cards in Lesotho

 As I just mentioned there are only 2 mobile internet operators in Lesotho: Vodacom and Econet.
 All prices below are in ZAR, the South African Rand.
 The official currency of Lesotho is the Loti, but it is pegged to the ZAR at 1:1.
 As of January 2024: $1 USD = 18.3 ZAR and 100 ZAR = $5.46 USD.